1.1 Sets & Numbers

 Introduction

-The Smithsonian in Washington, DC is one of the largest museums in the world, with vast collections of rare and historically significant objects.
+The Smithsonian in Washington, DC is one of the largest museums in the world, housing vast collections of rare and historically significant objects.

-In other collections you might find Abraham Lincoln’s top hat, an original Kermit the Frog puppet, or the Hope Diamond.
-In total, the Smithsonian has more than 200 million fossils, specimens and treasures.
+Notable items in other collections include Abraham Lincoln’s top hat, an original Kermit the Frog puppet, and the famous Hope Diamond.

 Sets